 The Prime Contractor is not allowed to change its subcontractors without prior approval from the Purchasing Agent in writing.
 In the event there is a request for subcontractor change, the Prime Contractor will submit the request in writing to the Purchasing Agent, copy the Department Head, and copy the Buyer.
-The request should state the subcontractor being replaced, the reasons for the desired replacement, the name of the new subcontractor requested for replacement, the replacement subcontractor.
-With concurrence of the City Attorney, the approval of the replacement subcontractor.
+The request should state the subcontractor being replaced, the reasons for the desired replacement, the name of the new subcontractor requested for replacement, the replacement subcontractor's experience qualifications, resume, and a letter of intent signed by the replacement subcontractor.
 With concurrence of the City Attorney, the approval of the replacement subcontractor shall be communicated to the prime contractor in writing by the Department Head/Project Manager with a copy of the approval to the Buyer.